 Hello and welcome to the website of artist and printmaker, Mike Southern.
 I lived and worked in Portland, Oregon from 1995 until the summer of 2009.
 Our family then uprooted our rather pleasant little lives and moved to the wilds of the South Pacific, Christchurch, New Zealand.
-In 2012 we moved back to the friendly confines of Portland, Oregon
+In 2012 we moved back to Portland, Oregon.
+Then, with world turning sideways in 2020 we decided it was time to return to New Zealand.
+We have again settled in Canterbury and this time we plan to stay

 The work you will see on this site is the width and breadth of my artistic pursuits during the last two decades.
 Take a look at the galleries, check my teaching schedule if you are interested in classes and feel free to send me some feedback.
 A new addition to the site is the portraits page.
 I am excited to now offer commissioned portraits.
 Click on the portraits link for information on pricing and some samples of my portrait work.
 Most of all, thanks for looking.